lhns/fs2-compress/README.md

     .compile
     .drain
 ```
-Once again if you have a `.tar.gz` file you will have to combine the unarchiver with the `GzipDecompressor`
+Once again if you have a `.tar.gz` file you will have to combine the `Unarchiver` with the `GzipDecompressor`

 ```scala
 import cats.effect.Async